Skip to main content

 * def timestamp = new Date().toISOString()

-# Embed variables into JSON
+# Embed variables and expressions directly into JSON

 * def user =